Updated June 22, 2021

 - Buffets and continental breakfast are allowed following guidelines for self-service operations.
 Food must be served by employees, self service is not allowed.

-Dining rooms can be open following OHA Guidance for eating and drinking establishments.
+Indoor and outdoor dining are allowed following OHA guidance for eating and drinking establishments.

 Customers may consume food in their room.